Skip to main content

 What Australia can offer

-MAP is a flexible program that responds to shared regional and transboundary challenges, and emerging needs.
-It supports locally owned activities.
+MAP responds to shared regional and transboundary challenges, and emerging needs.
+It supports locally-led activities.
 Australia engages pragmatically and flexibly in support of the subregion's priorities and where Australia can add value.

 Through MAP we are working with Mekong partners to: